drhelius/MicroHack/walkthrough/challenge-3/solution.md

         targetPort: 8080

 The step takes some parameters, let's have a closer look:
-* `imageToDeploy` indicates the container image (container registry/container repository/image name:image tag)
+* `imageToDeploy` indicates the container image (container registry/container repository/image name:image tag).
+Make sure to use the same registry and repository name as you used in the *Build and Push Image* step.
 * `acrUsername` and `acrPassword` are used to authenticate to the Azure Container Registry
-* `resourceGroup`, `containerAppEnvironment` and `containerAppName` are used to identify the Container App
+* `resourceGroup`, `containerAppEnvironment` and `containerAppName` are used to identify the Container App.
+Make sure to use the same names as you used when creating the Container App and Environment.
 * `targetPort` should be the same you defined in the Dockerfile

 Your pipeline should now look like this: